Each chapter will follow a consistent format, which will include:

 Use a range of promotional tools and strategies as appropriate to the requirement and context (such as e-release, media conference, etc.)

-Manage the media image of athletes within a sport organisation and be aware of the ways in which
+Manage the media image of athletes within a sport organisation and be aware of the ways

 - The definitive undergraduate resource for understanding how to manage the commercially critical relationship between sport and the media